tlyrag/tlyrag/README.md

 * 🔭 I'm currently working at IBM
 * 🌱 I'm currently learning Python
-* ✨ I also write gaming reviews/previews and news at <a href='www.ultimaficha.com.br'>Ultima Ficha </a>
+* ✨ I also write gaming reviews/previews and news at [Ultima Ficha](https://www.ultimaficha.com.br/)

 <!--
 **tlyrag/tlyrag** is a ✨ _special_  repository because its `README.md` (this file) appears on your GitHub profile.